-My name is Anna Détári, I was born and raised in Hungary, and lived there ever since.
-Music entered my life quite early: at the age of 3 I found a recorder at home, and the next thing my parents heard were the Beatles songs they listend to, and the music of the TV commertials – played by me, with perfect rhythm and notes – so they tell me.
+My name is Anna Détári, I was born and raised in Hungary.
+Music entered my life quite early: at the age of 3 I found a recorder at home, and the next thing my parents heard were the Beatles songs they listened to, and the music of the TV commercials – played by me, with perfect rhythm and notes – so they tell me.

 They looked at each other and said: the kid should probably learn music.
 And so I did.